ibkevg/ibkevg.github.io/math/_posts/2019-02-17-Lin-Alg-Dot-Product.md

 ### Geometric Interpretation #1: the Angle between Two Vectors

-Another way to think of the dot product is as a means of determining the angle between two vectors.
+One way to think of the dot product is through it's ability to determine the angle between two vectors.
 The angle should be independent of whatever lengths the two vectors may have so we can write:

 $$ \hat{a} \cdot \hat{b} = \cos{\theta} $$